eslemmastouri/Cosmic-Skincare-website/README.md

-# Cosmic-Skincare-website
+# Cosmic-website
-An interactive website for a skincare brand
+An interactive website for a virtual skincare brand called Cosmic